 Regulators shall be petitioned to adopt the ARCI Model Rule ARCI-010-035(E)(7), pertaining to the use of crops and the ARCI Model Rule ARCI-010-035(A)(1)(a-b), pertaining to the specifications of crops to be utilized.
-So long as such rules have not been adopted in a racing jurisdiction, Members in such jurisdictions shall adopt and/or adhere to House Rules consistent with the ARCI Model Rule ARCI-010-035(E)(7), relating to the use of crops and the ARCI Model Rule ARCI-010-035(A)(1)(a-b), pertaining to the specifications of crops to be utilized.
+So long as such rules have not been adopted in a racing jurisdiction, Members in such jurisdictions shall adopt and/or adhere to House Rules consistent with the ARCI Model Rule ARCI-010-035(E)(7), relating to the use of crops and the ARCI Model Rule ARCI-010-035(E)(7), relating to the use of crops to be utilized.